Off-grid solar systems are completely independent of the power grid. You can also refer to them as independent solar power or stand-alone solar power.

 This available energy from the sun for a location is referred to as “sun hours.”

-The number of “sun hours” is how many hours the available sun shining on your panels at an angle throughout the day equals sunlight, as if it were shining directly on your solar panels when they get the most power.
+The number of “sun hours” is how many hours the available sun shines on your panels at an angle throughout the day equals sunlight, as if it were shining directly on your solar panels when they get the most power.

 As you know, the sun isn’t as bright at 8 AM as it is at noon.

 So, an hour of morning sun may be counted as half an hour, whereas the hour from noon to 1 PM would be a full hour.

 Unless you live near the equator, you do not have the same number of hours of sunlight in the winter as you do in the summer.